joe-crick/pure-css-components/readme.md

 npm i
 ```

+### Running

+To run the site, start up an http server that will serve the project's contents.
+If you don't have one,
+[http-server](https://www.npmjs.com/package/http-server) is a good option.
+Navigate to the root of the
+project.

+_NOTE:_ If you're using `http-server`, this will be `localhost:8080`.

 ## Built With

 * [LESS](http://lesscss.org/) - The CSS pre-processor used - though the LESS is pretty generic, and can easily be converted to SASS, or CSS